Reiningecho90/chances-discord-bot-public/README.md

 - Purged to Update-Archive.txt (11/18/2021)
 - Updated security file to include soon mark for v1.1 (11/28/2021)
 - Final updates are in place for tomorrows release (11/30/2021)
+- Raised issue on adding git to the repository (11/30/2021)